0xadri/notes-js/__intrvw_qs_01_javascript.md

 We could use the special `arguments` object.

- - arguments is not a real array (just array-like), so you can’t directly use .map, .reduce, etc. without converting it.
+ - `arguments` is NOT a real array (just array-like) -> you CANNOT DIRECTLY use array methods such as `.map`, `.reduce` - prior conversion required.

+ - `arguments` does NOT work in arrow functions - ONLY in regular functions.

+For the history:

+ - `...args` came in ES6 and replaces the older `arguments` object:

  - `...args` is a real array, so you can use array methods right away.

- - arguments works only in regular functions, not arrow functions.

  - `...args` works in both regular and arrow functions.